Start-up insights: AminoAnalytica

 Starting a business as a student or new graduate can be challenging.
 Have you had any obstacles and how have you navigated these?

-At this stage in our careers, it has been challenging to grow a significant network in the biotech/pharma space – this makes everything from customer discovery, idea refinement and feedback a challenge.
-Fortunately, the Enterprise lab at Imperial have been incredibly helpful in perfecting our approach to reaching out and we’ve met some very useful people as a result.
+At this stage in our careers, it has been challenging to grow a significant network in the biotech/pharma space—this makes everything from customer discovery to idea refinement and feedback challenging.
+Fortunately, the Imperial Enterprise Lab has been incredibly helpful in perfecting our approach to reaching out, and we’ve met some very useful people as a result.

-In addition to this we have got involved in several student led organisations such as Nucleate (biotech community) which has been great for sparking interesting conversations with academics and industry leaders.
+In addition to this, we have become involved in several student-led organisations, such as Nucleate (a biotech community), which has been great for sparking interesting conversations with academics and industry leaders.

 Are there any key lessons or skills you’ve learned through the process?